jenewmancisco/mac-dev-setup/README.md

 ### More preferences
 - **General**: Use Dark menu bar and Dock
 - **Dock: Size**: Very small, Magnification on: Max, all options at bottom checked
+- **Spotlight**: uncheck everything
+- **Date/Time**: Clock: check display with seconds; check show date
 - **Mission Control**: All options on except “Group windows by application,” Dashboard Off, Hot corners??: Top Left: Mission Control, Top Right: App Windows, Bottom Right: Put Display to Sleep, Bottom Left: Desktop
-- **Users & Groups**: Turn OFF the “Guest User” account
+- **Users & Groups**: click lock to unlock then, Turn OFF the “Guest User” account

 ### Finder! - So open up a fresh Finder window and hold Cmd + , to open the preferences.
 - **General**: Show everything and have New Finder windows open to Recents
 - **Tags**: Turn them all off here.
 This doesn’t mean you can’t use them; it just takes them off the Finder sidebar.
 - **Sidebar**: Turn everything on, except Recent Tags!
+- Show full path in Finder titlebar:
+  * defaults write com.apple.finder _FXShowPosixPathInTitle -bool true; killall Finder
 That’s all here, close this window.

+### Allow sudo without a password:

+- Run `sudo visudo` and change to:

+    root    ALL = (ALL) ALL
+    %admin ALL = (ALL) NOPASSWD: ALL

 ### Desktop - up a little.
 Click a blank space on the desktop and then hit cmd + j to bring up the desktop options.
 ```